-The average slaughter weight of a lamb is equivalent to 20kg.
-Parts including off-cuts, fat, kidneys and bones, are excluded from the calculation of the spread.
-The second assumption relates to allocating certain weights to the different meat cuts out of a 20kg carcass as follows: Leg 25.6%, loin and saddle chops 29.9%, neck 3.4%, rip chops 9.5% and stew 18.2%.
+The average slaughtering weight of a lamb carcass is equivalent to 20kg.
+Parts include off-cuts, fat, kidneys and bones, which do not form part of any direct food related items.
+The second assumption relates to the allocation of certain weights to the different meat cuts from a 20kg carcass.
+These include: leg 25.6%, loin and saddle chops 29.9%, neck 3.4%, rip chops 9.5% and stew 18.2%.

-The farm value of lamb is thus calculated by firstly determining the average weight of the specific cuts in question.
-To calculate the farm value, the weight of the cuts is multiplied with the weighted average monthly slaughter price of A2/A3 quality lamb (per kg).
-The retail value of a selected cut is calculated by multiplying its price (R/kg) by its weight.
-The total retail value of these five cuts is obtained by adding their specific retail value.
+The farm value of lamb is therefore calculated by firstly determining the average weight of the specific cut in question.
+To calculate the farm value, the weight of the cut is multiplied with the weighted average monthly slaughter price of A2/A3 quality lamb (per kg).
+The retail value of a selected cut is then calculated by multiplying its price (R/kg) by its weight.
+The total retail value of these 5 cuts combined is then obtained by summing the specific retail values.